-The myofibroblasts are important in fibrogenesis and are responsible for producing several components of the extracellular matrix (ECM), which then replace the damaged tissues.
-When the ECM is deposited excessively, they lead to scar formation, which can be altered by fibrolysis[4].
+Myofibroblasts are important in fibrogenesis and are responsible for producing several components of the extracellular matrix (ECM), which then replace the damaged tissues.
+When the ECM is deposited excessively, it leads to scar formation, which can be altered by fibrolysis[4].
 The process of fibrosis is dynamic, and it is bound to be reversed upon the resolution of the HCV infection[5].
 The chronic damage that stimulates fibrogenesis and insufficient fibrolysis is linked to a reduction of the reversibility potential.

 Cirrhosis stage

 Cirrhosis is the point where the liver is completely scarred and is beyond the self-healing ability.
 The development of cirrhosis is long due and could even take decades, meaning that interventions can be started in the initial stages before getting to this point.
-After several injurious exposure or inflammatory responses by the different mediators, the HSCs undergo a transition from the quiescent to the activated state.
+After several injurious exposure or inflammatory responses by the different mediators, HSCs undergo a transition from the quiescent to the activated state.
 The damaged hepatocytes lead to the release of reactive oxygen species, and apoptosis could occur[6].

-Cirrhosis occurs in two stages: the compensated cirrhosis and the decompensated cirrhosis (end-stage liver disease).
+Cirrhosis occurs in two stages: Compensated cirrhosis and decompensated cirrhosis (end-stage liver disease).
 During the compensated cirrhosis, there is liver damage, but it is not severe enough to hinder some of the cells' functioning.
 At this stage, one can be asymptomatic, although portal hypertension may be present[7].
-The chronicity of the infection could induce G1 arrest and then impair the functioning of the hepatic cells, limiting regeneration.
+The chronicity of the infection could induce G1 arrest and then impair the functioning of hepatic cells, limiting regeneration.

 Recent studies have determined that shortening of the liver's telomeres and their senescence results in fibrotic tissue formation in the cirrhosis stage of liver disease.
-During the cirrhosis stage, some clinical features become apparent: the increased propensity to bleeding, possible development of insulin resistance, sensitivity to some medications, skin itch, and water build-up leading to edema.
+During the cirrhosis stage, some clinical features become apparent: Increased propensity to bleeding, possible development of insulin resistance, sensitivity to some medications, skin itch, and water build-up leading to edema.
 It is also possible for the build-up of toxins in the brain, affecting memory and other mental functions.

 End-stage liver disease (decompensated cirrhosis)

 This is the stage where the liver has completely failed, and neither can the cells heal; it can be both acute and chronic[8].
-In the HCV, it is a chronic occurrence.
-This is also called the decompensated cirrhosis, and it follows inflammation of the hepatocytes, which leads to fibrosis and then disruption of the liver structure and function.
-During this stage, there is over the development of complications like jaundice, variceal bleeding, ascites, and hepatic encephalopathy.
+In HCV infection, it is a chronic occurrence.
+This is also called decompensated cirrhosis, and it follows inflammation of the hepatocytes, which leads to fibrosis and then disruption of the liver structure and function.
+During this stage, there is the development of complications like jaundice, variceal bleeding, ascites, and hepatic encephalopathy.

-Clinical evidence has revealed that the median survival age for the decompensated cirrhosis is about two years, and it is a common predictor of death in patients with cirrhosis.
+Clinical evidence has revealed that the median survival age for decompensated cirrhosis is about 2 years, and it is a common predictor of death in patients with cirrhosis.
 It has also been shown that decompensation can improve once the offending agent has been eliminated[8].
-Failure to remove the offending agent, therefore, means liver transplant is the only remaining solution.
+Failure to remove the offending agent, therefore, means that liver transplant is the only remaining solution.

 ASSESSMENT OF LIVER FIBROSIS

-For assessment of liver fibrosis various methods have been proposed, both invasive and non-invasive methods (Figure 2).
+For assessment of liver fibrosis, various methods have been proposed, including both invasive and non-invasive methods (Figure 2).
 However, in clinical practice, finding the most effective and the best method for evaluating liver impairment in patients remains a major challenge.
 This is mainly because the prognosis and effective treatment are dependent on the assessment of liver damage as well as the extent of liver fibrosis in patients.
 Historically, all these parameters were provided through liver biopsy.
 Liver biopsy is among the oldest, effective, and most accurate assessment methods of evaluating liver histology and the progression of liver damage.
-The comparison of the main features of both invasive and non-invasive methods had been laid out in Table 1.
+The comparison of the main features of both invasive and non-invasive methods is shown in Table 1.

 INVASIVE METHOD (LIVER BIOPSY)